Vibrelli 2L Hydration Backpack Review

 Simplicity is the name of the game with the design of the Vibrelli hydration system.
 Some of the more expensive competitors have quick-release clamps that allow the hose to separate from the bladder, adding ease to filling the bladder.
 This hydration system is merely a bladder with an attached hose and a turn top cover.
 We appreciate the plastic loop at the top of the bladder and the loop tape fastener within the pack to keep the bladder in place.

 The 2L bladder is the extent of the water storage as there are no front pockets for soft flasks.
-We were delighted with the design of the high flow bite valve and the locking mechanism that prevents leaking.
+We were delighted with the design of the high-flow bite valve and the locking mechanism that prevents leaking.
 There is also loop tape and an effective clamp on the front of the pack that keeps the hose stored neatly and makes it easy to manage.
+This is no small feat; in fact, plenty of high-end packs we have reviewed don't address this as well as this on does.

 Volume to Weight Ratio

-The Vibrelli 2L is neither the largest or the lightest pack we tested, and thus, it scored amongst the lowest for this category.
+The Vibrelli 2L is neither the largest nor the lightest pack we tested, and thus, it scored amongst the lowest for this category.
 For a 2L pack, it holds gear comfortably, though not in the most convenient or accessible places.
 At 14.5 ounces, it is heavier than most of the packs we tested, despite having such a limited carrying capacity.
-That said, at its price, this pack is not designed for high performance or racing, and we didn't expect it to score highly in this category.
+That said, this pack is not designed for high performance or racing, and we didn't expect it to score highly here.

 Pockets

-The design of this pack is more traditionally a backpack than a hydration vest, with a simple pocket on the back and an external mesh storage sleeve.
-There are no pockets on the shoulder straps or pockets along the ribcage, limiting the amount of accessible storage.
-For races or fun longer adventures, being able to access nutrients without taking off the pack is one of the main intentions.
+The design of this pack is more traditionally a backpack that is compatible with a hydration reservoir than it is a hydration pack for running.
+A simple zippered pocket on the back and an external mesh storage sleeve account for all of the available storage.
+There are no pockets on the shoulder straps or pockets along the ribcage, limiting the amount of access to gear while on the go.
+For races or fun longer missions, being able to access nutrients without taking off the pack is one of the main intentions.
 As the *Vibrelli* does not have any accessible pockets, it scored quite low in this category.

 Value

-This pack is more than a good deal, but what impact does the low price put on performance?
-Minor changes to the placement of the lower strap and the addition of accessible pockets along the ribcage or on the shoulder straps would make this pack a proper running hydration vest.
-Where the design stands now positions it as a backpack with a water bladder.
-That being said, it's a very affordable hydration pack, and if it suits your needs, it definitely is valuable.
+This pack is certainly affordable, but what impact does the low price put on performance?
+And what does that extremely low price indicate about the quality of the materials?
+Minor changes to the placement of the lower strap and the addition of accessible pockets along the flanks or on the shoulder straps would make this pack a proper running hydration vest.
+Where the design stands now positions it as a daypack with a water bladder.
+That being said, it's a very affordable pack, and if it suits your needs, there is inherent value.

 Conclusion

-While the Vibrelli can't compete with the other vests in this roundup as a running pack, it does have a use and won't break the bank.
-It works as an entry-level running pack but is better suited for lower intensity pursuits.
+While the Vibrelli can't compete with the other hydration packs for running in this roundup, it does have a use and won't break the bank.
+It works as an entry-level active pack but is better suited for lower-intensity pursuits than running.
 If you run occasionally and want to bring water and extra supplies with you, this pack will do the trick.
-We feel that you will quickly recognize the need for accessible pockets and the strain that the lower strap puts on breathing, however.
-But, for hiking or biking, this strain won't impose the same restrictions as it does while running.
+We feel that you will quickly recognize the need for accessible pockets and the strain that the lower strap puts on breathing.
+However, for hiking or biking, this strain won't impose the same restrictions as it does while running.
 With reflective markers and an effective hydration system, this pack is suited for trail and urban adventures.